πŸ’‘ This page contain affiliate links. By making a purchase through them, we earn a commission at no extra cost to you.

 4 Ways to Convert Strings to Booleans in TypeScript

-To convert a string to a boolean in TypeScript, the recommended way is to wrap your value into the built-in JSON.parse function which will convert it into a boolean and return either true or false, depending on the input.
+To convert a string to a boolean in TypeScript, the easiest way is to wrap your value in the built-in JSON.parse function.
+This function will convert the string into a boolean and return either true or false, depending on the input.

 const booleanTrue: boolean = JSON.parse('true') // Returns true